CodingCellist/codingcellist.github.io/content/en/post/implementing-condition-variables/index.md

 abandoned the implementation and ended up having one of the kernel developers implement them directly using the scheduler and the hardware's atomic test-and-set instructions.
-Unfortunately, we have no such luxury in the Racket/Idris2 world, so I had to understand the code in the paper.
+Unfortunately, we have no such luxury in the Racket/Idris world, so I had to understand the code in the paper.

 The code uses mostly single-letter variable names which everybody knows is best practice and makes things easy to understand.
 The most sensible of these is `m`, which is the mutex used to guarantee the atomic switch to waiting on the CV.
-In the paper, this mutex is part of the CV data structure.
-As far as I can tell, this is contrary to most other implementations (like C or Chez-Scheme), which have the mutex be passed in as an argument to the `wait` function call, so I chose to leave this part out and only have the CV data structure contain the semaphores required for its correct operation and the `waiters` counter.
+In the paper, this mutex is part of the CV data structure, but as far as I can tell, this is contrary to most other implementations (like C or Chez-Scheme), which have the mutex be passed in as an argument to the `wait` function call.
+As such, I chose to leave this part out and only have the CV data structure contain the semaphores required for its correct operation and the `waiters` counter; keeping it consistent with the other CV APIs I had seen.
 The `waiters` counter is the only truly sensibly-named variable: it counts how many threads are currently waiting on the CV.
 The implementation uses 3 semaphores which are "helpfully" named `s`, `x`, and `h`.
 Reading through the code a couple of times with the help of a friend, we came to the following conclusions:

 - `s` -- is responsible for the actual releasing of the threads.
 - `x` -- protects the `waiters` counter, guaranteeing that it is atomically